-Conservation Authorities, in the normal course of their operations, may identify problems relating to flood and erosion control.
+Conservation Authorities, in the normal course of their operations, may identify problems relating to flood and erosion control, including dams that require decommissioning.
 The following sections outline the means by which this occurs and describes the process which leads up to the initiation of the Class EA process.